 A statement of net position provides information about the District's assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position at the end of the year.
 Assets and liabilities are classified as either current or noncurrent.
 Net position is classified according to external donor restrictions or availability of assets to satisfy the District's obligations.
-Net investment in capital assets represents the value of capital assets, net of accumulated depreciation, less any outstanding debt incurred to acquire or construct the assets.
+Net investment in capital assets represents the value of capital assets, net of accumulated depreciation/amortization, less any outstanding debt incurred to acquire or construct the assets.
 Expendable restricted net position represents grants, contracts, gifts, and other resources that have been externally restricted for specific purposes.
-Unrestricted net position consists of all other resources, including those that have been designated by a statement of revenues, expenses, and changes in net position provides information about the District's financial activities during the year.
-Revenues and expenses are classified as either operating or nonoperating, and all changes in net position are reported, including capital contributions.
-Operating revenues and expenses generally result from exchange transactions.
-Accordingly, revenues such as tuition and bookstore, in which each party receives and gives up essentially equal values are considered operating revenues.
-Other revenues, such as property taxes, state appropriations, and government grants, result from transactions in which the parties do not exchange equal values and are considered nonoperating revenues.
-Operating expenses include the cost of sales and services, administrative expenses, and depreciation on capital assets.
-Other expenses, such as interest expense, are considered nonoperating expenses.
+Unrestricted net position consists of all other resources, including those that have been designated by management to be used for other than general operating purposes.